 In this article however, we will discuss the method we have come to prefer - estimating in man hours.
 There are a number of reasons we prefer this method, which you can read about in our article ‘Why use hours vs story points?’.
 This article will instead focus on the method behind how we calculate our estimations with man hours.

 The first step we take when estimating a software project is to build out the requirements.
-You can do this by following the Reverse Engineering Requirements activity.
+You can do this by following the Activity: Reverse Engineering Requirements activity.

 Once you have your product backlog you can start your estimations.
 Depending on the size of your backlog this will take anywhere between one and four hours.
 Make sure you include a person to represent every role which will be involved in the development.
 It is recommended you estimate with a minimum of three team members.